Louisiana considers swapping gas tax with mileage fees

 Transportation Secretary Shawn Wilson unveiled the idea during the Louisiana Legislature’s Electric Vehicle Task Force meeting Wednesday.

 The technology comes in several forms, Wilson said.
-Some programs use a cell phone app while others rely on internal vehicle data.
+Some programs use a cell phone app while others rely on internal vehicle data or other devices.
 The pilot program would likely start with DOTD and other state-owned vehicles before being opened to the general public, he said.

 Lawmakers seem receptive to the idea as they search for solutions to replace dwindling fuel tax revenue that’s the result of a growing number of electric vehicles and increasingly efficient gasoline vehicles on Louisiana’s roadways.